Section summary |

 For butterfly valve, the part submitted to wear is the gasket, which must be monitored regularly as, in case of damage, the valve may not be tight anymore or may release some rubber chips to the product flow constituting a foreign body.

 In a general rule, butterfly valves should not be used in Pneumatic Conveying line as the butterfly will cause some damage to the product being conveyed, while the product flow at high speed will also increase the gasket wear.
+There may be some exceptions when using dense phase conveying which is done at low conveying velocity and thus potentially causes less wear to the butterfly valves.

 Butterfly valves must be sized large enough at the outlet of the hoppers in order to ensure a Mass flow out of the hopper, without bridging or ratholes.